I get asked all the time if my husband could write a post sharing his story. Here you go…

 God changed me enough that I now have a desire to be in church weekly, to depend on him to get us through whatever we’re going through during the week, for myself, my marriage, and our kids.

-If this post resonated with you, check out my latest release, Second Time Around: Some Thoughts on Remarriage.
+If this post resonated with you, check out Part 2 of Buzz’s story and my latest release, Second Time Around: Some Thoughts on Remarriage.